Send an email with all 6 of the following to Fiona at IOL.

 FIRSTLY ....
 Please check the details of your job advert VERY carefully prior to submitting it to us.
 Some changes in a listed job advert might mean taking up further allocation in your free listing allowance for the year.

-- Send the advert un-formatted (e.g no boxes or images or columns) as a Word document or in the body of the email.
+- Please send the advert as an un-formatted (e.g no boxes or images or columns) Word document or in the body of the email.
 We are unable to accept PDFs/JPGs/links to online job adverts or other types of document.
 Sending a job advert in other ways will delay placement.

 - Mark your email subject as Job Advert